charlesneimog/py4pd-orchidea/README.md

 </details>

-Welcome to Orchidea, a mesmerizing world of sound exploration! 🎵🌈

 ## Introduction

 Orchidea is an innovative library that allows you to load and manipulate the enchanting samples provided by [OrchideaSol](https://forum.ircam.fr/projects/detail/orchideasol/).
 With the power of pseudo-MIDI information, you can unlock a whole new realm of musical possibilities!